RaitoBezarius/cryptsetup-deluks/README.md

 - LUKS **anti-forensic** information splitter: Low risk that the master key could be decrypted with a revoked password (protection against damaged disk blocks storing the revoked keyslot).
 - **Pure dm-crypt**, no TrueCrypt.
 - **No need for Truecrypt-style "hidden partition"**.
 Instead, you can create a true partition with a fake O.S.
 GRUB will by default boot on this fake O.S.

+Specifications
+===

+**TODO**.
+In the meantime, you can take a look at [deluks.h](https://github.com/kriswebdev/cryptsetup-deluks/blob/master/lib/deluks1/deluks.h).

+Basically, only the random-looking salts, master key digest and password-salt-PBKDF2-encrypted key materials are left as-is on disk, like in LUKS header.

+These elements are used to generate and verify the master key, using the install default settings and user-provided password.

+Once the master key is recovered, the options header is decrypted to get additional information, including the payload encryption settings or the disk identifier (UUID).

+Everything else in the header is random data or encrypted.